 ON DELETE CASCADE;

-MySQL errors can be intimidating at first, but with a systematic approach, they’re often easy to resolve.
-By understanding the common causes and solutions for errors like Access Denied
+MySQL errors can be intimidating at first, but with a little patience and the right approach, they’re usually easy to resolve.
+By understanding the common causes and solutions for these errors, you’ll save time and avoid unnecessary frustration.

 Have you encountered any other MySQL errors?
 Share your experiences and solutions in the comments below!